rm36/tech_review/README.md

 Some sample topics have been provided [here](https://docs.google.com/spreadsheets/d/1yeKm8hJbyRGhiUDvZv9-S3Zzu5hDtET-O6Yeci-VPOs/edit?usp=sharing).
 You are free to use them or come up with your own topics!

 ## Due: Nov 7th, 2021 at 11:59 pm CST
+Description: Overview of paper and most important research papers built on top of BERT